dqve/tiny-python-scripts/Coffee Bot/README.md

 #### A Coffee-order taking ChatBot implementation using Loops

 The previous Coffee Chatbot project featured an implementation of a Python chatbot for ordering one cup of coffee by leveraging recursive functions, user inputs, and print statements.
-Here that chatbot is taken to the next level by adding loops!
+Here that chatbot is taken to the next level by adding loops! and utilizing multiple files for our project functions.

-We use Loops to add the following extra features such as:
+We use Loops to add the following extra features:
   * Placing an order for multiple drinks